Dec 2017 Update: Delayed construction of West Newton B well site now due to commence in 2018.

 Planning Condition 4 states, “the site lies within an important archaeological wetland landscape dating back to the prehistoric era … potential remains at risk”.
 It could be the site of a middle-age West Newton village.
-A Written Scheme of Investigation needs to be agreed before this Planning Condition is met.
-This is expected to be around January 2016.
+A Written Scheme of Investigation had to be agreed with ERYC in order to meet this condition.

 Environment Agency (EA) Permit